Keyboard shortcuts

 • LM mode warning: In TEAM, LM mode isn’t used generally.
 It turns off the aberration corrector, a set of multipole electromagnetic lenses (hexapoles, octupoles) that correct for spherical aberration.
 When switched back on, the corrector needs hours to restabilize both thermally (coils heat up, causing alignment drift from thermal expansion) and electromagnetically (currents must settle to precise values).

-• Use the stigmator button on the hand panel, it makes the beam round.
+• I learned that using the stigmator button on the hand panel makes the beam round.

-• C2 adjust is used to make the beam concentric, by alinigng C2 aperture.
+• C2 adjust is used to make the beam concentric, by aligning C2 aperture.

 • Rotation center: don’t care about the edges.
 Use a magnified image to see whether the features are pulsing out of the page.